fariskazmitelus/raspberry-pi-workshop/README.md

 1. Download and install Win32DiskImager (doesn't work on corporate laptops)
 2. Plug existing Raspberry Pi SD Card into computer and turn it into an `.img` using Win32DiskImager
+    - Choose device
+    - Make a new file with `.img` extension and choose it
+    - Click "read"

 3. Download pishrink to reduce img size:
 ```
 sudo apt update && sudo apt install -y wget parted gzip pigz xz-utils udev e2fsprogs zip jq uuid-runtime